validator/validator/CONTRIBUTING.md

 If you’d like to contribute a bug fix or feature enhancement but aren’t sure where in the code to get started, here’s a brief annotated overview of the repository contents:

+* `build` - scripts for building, testing, and running the checker
 * `htmlparser` - (submodule) HTML parser
 * `jing-trang` - (submodule) RelaxNG engine
 * `research-src` - (unmaintained) experiments